LequimeLab/detectADAM/README.md

 - retains the `.bt2` files for ease of additional use.
 Delete if you want to change the index.

+## Predownloaded FASTQ files

+Have your FASTQ files from another source or predownloaded?

+Utilize the correct file structure `FASTQ_files/` and put the correct files names in the user accession list, and the pipeline will run as normal, skipping the downloading step.

+Ensure that you follow the `_1` and `_2` naming convention for pair end files.

 # **About**